TekWizely/run/README.md

 Run's default shell is `'sh'`, but you can specify other shells.

-All of the standard shells should work.
+All the standard shells should work.

 #### Per-Command Shell Config